joedono/House-of-Z/player-characters.md

 *Born and raised in a monstary on Mount Stratha*
 Crime - Public Indecency and Drunken Belligerence
 Time In Prison - New Arrival
 **Plot Hook - Merged with Valmer.
-Quest to get her body back and find her book of Ancient Text, which was stolen by the followers of Zehir.**
+Quest to get her body back and find her book of Ancient Text, which was stolen by the followers of Zehir.
+The book contains a selection of 9th level spells, including True Resurrection, which Viserion needs in order to bring Anguisa back to life.**

 ## Kyle
 Valmar Nohrmari - Non-binary Tiefling Sorceror